FHOOEAIST/geofiles/README.md

 **Note: Sizes are in KiloByte (KB)**

+An interactive visualization of the size comparison can be found [here](https://fhooeaist.github.io/geofiles/).

 ## Getting started

 To set up and use the project have a look at the detailed description [here](./documentation/Tox.md)